Shaynna Blaze: Business career

 Founded in 2005, Blank Canvas Interiors is Blaze's interior design company which is based in Hawthorn East, Victoria.
 Her approach to design is "functionality of the layout is number one, then I look at the quality and suitability of the fixtures and surfaces, then the colours and styling at the end.
 A bad design is bad design, no matter how pretty it is".
 Blaze is known for her ability to quickly and creatively know what could be changed in a floorplan, light and colour to improve a space.

 Blaze is a brand ambassador for the Attic Group, Granite Transformations, and Taubmans paint.

-With her eye for style, Blaze has designed beautiful products for brands including Molmic, Urban Road, Harris Scarfe and One World Lighting.
+Blaze has designed products for brands including Molmic, Urban Road, Harris Scarfe and One World Lighting.

+Music

+On 3 May 2024, Blaze released her debut single "Warrior".
+Blaze said before releasing the album that appearing on season 5 of The Masked Singer had reignited a passion to sing again after revealing she had given up singing to support her family.
+On 1 November 2024, Blaze released her EP Sweeter Than Life and the new single "Meet Me In the Middle".

 Personal life

 Blaze's father, Basil, a fitter and turner, died of a heart attack in 1998.
-After her mother died of Alzheimers in 2016, Blaze was approached by an aged care developer to design a facility.
-Blaze jumped at the chance to use her personal knowledge and pain to make something beautiful for other families experiencing the disease.
+After her mother died of Alzheimer's in 2016, Blaze was approached by an aged care developer to design a facility, which she accepted.

 Blaze has a son, Jess Kenneally, and daughter, Carly Anne Kenneally, from her first marriage.
 She later married personal trainer Steve Vaughan, and was credited by her married name, Shaynna Blaze-Vaughan, in early seasons of Selling Houses Australia.
 After 18 years of marriage she separated from Vaughan in August 2018.
+They divorced in 2023.

 Blaze once dreamed of being an air hostess, but at only 5 foot 3 inches (160 cm) tall, she was too short.

-Yoga, meditation, sketching, painting, reading and walking her pet border collie are some of Blaze's favourite ways to keep her mind focused and clear.
+Blaze's hobbies include yoga, meditation, sketching, painting, reading and walking her pet border collie.

-Blaze is a passionate advocate for women, and a social justice campaigner who has leant her voice to a number of organisations tackling domestic violence in Australia.
+Blaze is an advocate for women, and a social justice campaigner who has supported a number of organisations tackling domestic violence in Australia.
 Blaze has MCd candlelight vigils for women and children lost to family violence and presented keynotes at International Women's Day events.

-With her children Carly and Jess as writers and co-directors, Blaze was the executive producer of The Fort, a 2021 feature film about one woman's battle to escape her abusive marriage while attempting to shelter her son from the realities of domestic violence.
+With her children Carly and Jess as writers and co-directors, Blaze was the executive producer of The Fort, a 2021 feature film about a woman's battle to escape her abusive marriage while attempting to shelter her son from the realities of domestic violence.